CHESS would like to thank UCLan for hosting their website.

 Disabled Students Allowance

 York St John: Position statement regarding making HE more deaf-friendly

 Membership of CHESS is open to everyone, especially if you have an interest in supporting deaf students within higher education.
 It is an informal group, which is largely structured around a discussion list.
 If you are interested in getting involved in CHESS, you can join the CHESSFORUM, a discussion list for those supporting our aims and with an interest in this area of work.

 Visit the website

 Under options please click on subscribe and enter your own e-mail and a password.
 You should receive any e-mails that are sent between the forum.

 CHESS is run by a Planning Group, a small number of volunteers from various institutions around the country.
-We meet on a bi-monthly basis to discuss issues which might need addressing on a national level, to organise national events, to generate questions and answers for the Forum and to feedback on new policy and practice which will be shared with the wider membership.
+We meet on a quarterly basis to discuss issues which might need addressing on a national level, to organise national events, to generate questions and answers for the Forum and to feedback on new policy and practice which will be shared with the wider membership.
 In summary, it is the responsibility of this group to:

 Lynne Barnes (UCLan) [Convenor]